 This button will remove all enhanced settings for the currently selected key.
 All keystrokes will be Enabled, and any Launch settings will be removed (No Additional Action will be selected to every possible keystroke).
-This will not remove the Key EXE entry, but this is disabled since all Launch settings will be cleared.
+This will not remove the Key EXE entry, but this is disabled since all Launch settings will be cleared keystroke(s) will be removed and no action by My-T-Pen will occur when the particular keystroke(s) is/are initiated by the user.
+Note that this action is independent of the Launch Key EXE capability.